Groovy52/Groovy52.github.io/projects/cervical.md

 ---
-layout: page
+layout: default
-title: Unreadable Image Classification
+title: cervical
-description: A Radiomics-based Unread Cervical Imaging Classification Algorithm
-importance: 3
-category: work
+permalink: /projects/cervical/
 ---

-## 1. Overview
+# 1. Overview

 This study proposes a **radiomics-based pre-screening framework** to automatically identify and exclude unreadable medical images prior to deep learning model training.
 Unlike conventional research that focuses on improving network architectures, this work demonstrates that **input data quality is a primary determinant of AI performance.**